 - Light Glitter Paper

-I thought we would put a few of those materials to the test to see how well the tip works under a variety of conditions.
-We will be using a butterfly bag topper cut file (Cricut Design Space file #MC0633D1) for all of our experiments below if you want to use it for your project.
+I thought we would test a few of those materials to assess how well the tip performs under various conditions.
+We will use the butterfly bag topper cut file (Cricut Design Space file #MC0633D1) for all experiments below; you can use it for your project.

 Medium Cardstock

 The first thing I made was something from medium cardstock.
 You saw this above when comparing the scoring wheel and deboss tip.
 The butterfly looks amazing!
-I also did some comparisons on the depth of the scoring wheel and the deboss tip and I must say that every single time the deboss tip is slightly deeper and more pronounced.
+I also compared the depth of the scoring wheel and the deboss tip, and the deboss tip is consistently slightly deeper and more pronounced.

-Now, from behind, the deboss is not very pretty.
-This means you really can’t use the back of the project for an embossed look.
-It also means that for something like a card, you will need to use another piece to cover the inside.
+From behind, the deboss is not very appealing.
+This means you really can't use the back of the project for an embossed look.
+It also means that for a card, you will need to use an additional piece to cover the inside.

-I also wondered if I used a thicker material setting with the thinner material if I would get a deeper deboss.
-The answer is no. I used a chipboard setting on medium cardstock and the deboss was the same as the setting for cardstock.
+I also wondered whether, with the thinner material, I would get a deeper deboss if I used a thicker material setting.
+The answer is no. I used a chipboard setting on medium cardstock, and the deboss was identical to the cardstock setting.

 Foil Paper